 What is RAID Storage and What is the Best RAID Configuration?

-Redundant Array of Independent Disks or RAID is a popular way to store data by combining multiple small disks into a single device.
+RAID is a popular way to store data by combining multiple small disks into a single device.
 This system is highly resilient.
 The disks are arranged in various configurations, and accordingly, RAID levels are given.
-Each configuration has its own benefits and losses.
+Each configuration has its benefits and losses.
 The simplest RAID can be formed by using just two drives, while the complex ones can contain unlimited disks theoretically.

 RAID isn’t always hardware; it can also be implemented using software (virtual RAID).
 Hardware tends to be found more often in Windows systems, while software implementations are more common in modern enterprise systems or open source servers.

-RAID can be configured for one of the following operations namely, stripping, mirroring and parity.
+RAID can be configured for one of the following operations namely, striping, mirroring, and parity.
 Depending on your intended use, you can adopt one of the above processes.
 In stripping, wherein that data is split amongst various drives.
 In the event of failure of one drive, you might lose half of your data.
 By mirroring, you store identical data onto multiple blocks.
 In this way, you never lose your data.
-You can also make use of parity, where in case of failure, the system would be able to track the missing block and prevent the system from going down.
+You can also make use of parity, wherein case of failure, the system would be able to track the missing block and prevent the system from going down.
 The different combinations of these functions lead to the development of various RAID configurations.

 Commonly used RAID configurations